Conversion Optimization

 1. SKIMS

-What drives conversions on SKIMS product pages:
+What drives conversions on SKIMS clothing product pages:

-- “Bundle & Save” prompt in the “Complete the Look” section, which offers a bulk discount
+“Bundle & Save” prompt—in the “Complete the Look” section, which offers a bulk discount

 2. Gymshark